Internships

 - Develop and maintain outreach lists

-- Research the district, as requested
+- Conduct research on the district, as requested

 - Attend and staff field and outreach events